arduino/docs-content/content/hardware/10.mega/boards/giga-r1-wifi/tutorials/cheat-sheet/cheat-sheet.md

 ## Serial/UART Pins

 The **GIGA R1** supports, like every other Arduino board, serial communication with UART (Universal Asynchronous, Receiver-Transmitter).
-However, the **GIGA R1** board features 4 separate serial ports.
+However, the **GIGA R1** board features 5 separate serial ports, including the standard serial over USB port that is initialized using `Serial.begin()`.

 This not only means that you may print different values to different ports and monitor them separately, which is useful enough in and of itself, but that you may also communicate with **4 different serial enabled devices** simultaneously.